 Debts are rising, this isn’t a localised problem and is again, evidenced across the globe.
 Naturally, this rise in debts will be accompanied by insolvencies.
 Bad borrowing or borrowing beyond the companies means negatively affects a company and could lead to their dissolution.

 There isn’t anything specific companies can do to completely stop or slow the rate of insolvencies across the UK, as the factors are far out of anyone’s control.
 However, there are things that can be done to help, and in turn, help restore consumer’s faith in the uncertain economy.

 Communication with your customers is vital and this is the number one priority in all of Onguard’s financial products.
-Whilst our software can segment customers, guide businesses as to when and how they should communicate with their customers and what kind of support is necessary, this still needs a certain amount of communication to work optimally.
-Your communication with your customer will help to ascertain as to whether they are an at-risk business or simply late on a payment and will also help to ensure that your invoice is always at the top of the pile.
-Should anything go wrong, even a part payment of an invoice is better than nothing, as claiming from an insolvency practitioner is a time-consuming hassle.
+Our software can segment customers and help guide businesses as to when and what kind of support a customer may need.
+However, communication with customers is still required to work optimally.
+Your communication with your customer will help to ascertain as to whether they are an at-risk business or simply late on a payment.
+It will also help to ensure that your invoice is always at the top of the pile.
+Should anything go wrong, even partial payment of an invoice is better than nothing, as claiming from an insolvency practitioner is a time-consuming hassle.